marcinpraczko/marcinpraczko.github.io/website/source/posts/upgrade-kubuntu-23.10-to-24.04.rst

 Long time ago I've decided to have separate partitions for major folders based on my experience and recommendations from the internet.
 However, it looks like those days are long gone, as I can see that having a ``20GB`` root partition today is not enough, which is really surprising to me.

-I had to find a solution to free up some space.

 Upgrade process - initial steps
 -------------------------------

-Fist I wanted to check major details about my operating system, so following is a part of the output from the ``neofetch`` command:
+Fistly I wanted to check major details about my operating system, so following is a part of the output from the ``neofetch`` command:

 .. literalinclude:: _static/snippets/upgrade-kubuntu-23.10-to-24.04-neofetch01.txt
   :language: text

-Second I confirmed that I want to do upgrade from terminal or console running under KDE Plasma.
+Secondly I decided that I want to do upgrade from terminal or console running under KDE Plasma.

 .. important::

-  Finally commands below has been run on console in KDE Plasma (which means on GUI and not in terminal).
+  Finally commands below has been run on console in KDE Plasma (which means on GUI).

 Intitial commands
 +++++++++++++++++